vrhovnik/CAF-Expert-Learning-Path/04-CAF Advanced - Landing Zones Accelerator/challenges/caf-advanced-challenges.md

 Success criteria for this challenge:

+- Plan and document the IP addressing for the Hub network.
+Customer will be leveraging Azure Firewall, Azure ExpressRoute + VPN, Azure Bastion.
+- In your plan, clearly document subnet names, whether the use of NSGs and / or UDRs is allowed, and the minimum recommended subnet size.
 - Define if it's a brownfield or greenfield deployment
 - Create a high-level deployment workflow (diagram not a CICD pipeline!) including pre-requisites
 - Deploy either the Trey Research or AdventureWorks reference implementation

 - **Do not deploy** the integrated CICD pipeline